 Linguistic Screening / Product Name Evaluation

 The next time your client or your company wants to evaluate their English product name or tagline in other countries/languages, give us a call for our proprietary process that we use in linguistic screening projects.
 We will help you choose the testing method that works best for your particular needs.
-See our infographic on 2 options here…
+See our infographic on 2 options for product name testing here…

 There are a whole array of considerations that marketers and product developers go through before they even decide on a product name in their domestic market.
 However, these considerations are often overlooked during product name testing for their foreign markets when doing international market research.

 When our clients come to us for linguistic screening of their English product names, we start by taking inventory of the main considerations that went into the development of the brand for the domestic market.
 Here are a few examples of the most prevalent metrics for linguistic screening: